Rosh Hashanah: Date

 Originally, the date of Rosh Hashanah was determined based on observation of the new moon ("molad"), and thus could fall on any day of the week.
 However, around the third century CE, the Hebrew calendar was fixed such that the first day of Rosh Hashanah never fell on Wednesday or Friday, and by the ninth century it had been fixed so that it also could not fall out on Sunday (lo AD'U rosh).

 Rosh Hashanah occurs 163 days after the first day of Passover, and thus is usually (but not always) determined by the new moon closest to the autumnal equinox.

 Regarding the Gregorian calendar, the earliest date on which Rosh Hashanah can fall is 5 September, as happened in 1842, 1861, 1899, and 2013.
 The latest Gregorian date that Rosh Hashanah can occur is 5 October, as happened in 1815, 1929, and 1967, and will happen again in 2043.
 After 2089, the differences between the Hebrew and Gregorian calendars will result in Rosh Hashanah falling no earlier than 6 September.
 Starting in 2214, the latest date will be 6 October.

 In 2020, Ukrainian president Volodymyr Zelenskyy, himself a Jew, announced that Ukraine would declare Rosh Hashanah a national holiday.
-This makes Ukraine the only country besides Israel where the day is a national holiday.
+As of 2024, however, Rosh Hashanah still is not a public holiday in Ukraine.